Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

-Today marks the final day of our horse trek as we journey toward the Onon River Basin, a region of deep historical and cultural significance.
-This is the spiritual heartland of Mongolia, believed to be the birthplace of Genghis Khan and the site of the Great Khuraldai (assembly) where he was declared Great Khan in 1206.
-The landscape transitions once more, with wide river flats, wooded groves, and open steppe creating a dramatic finale to our ride.
+Our final riding day leads toward the Onon River Basin, the spiritual heartland of Mongolia and birthplace of Genghis Khan.
+The landscape opens into wide river flats and wooded groves, creating a fitting finale.
+We farewell our horses and handlers at camp beside the river.
 After reaching camp near the Onon River, we bid farewell to our horses and handlers, who will return home this evening.
-We settle into our final night of camping, surrounded by the tranquility and legacy of this powerful landscape.
-Riding time: Approx. 5–6 hours Accommodation: Fully supported tented camp
+We settle into our final night of camping, surrounded by the tranquillity and legacy of this powerful landscape.
+Accommodation: Fully supported tented camp

 Meals: B,L,D

-After breakfast, we pack up camp and travel by vehicle to Gurvan Nuur in Dadal sum, a remote and scenic area closely associated with the life of Genghis Khan.
-The drive takes us through vast forest-steppe landscapes and traditional herding regions, offering a change of pace from our days on horseback.
-In the afternoon, we visit two important historical sites: Deluun Boldog, believed to be the exact birthplace of Genghis Khan, and Khashuu Bulag, a revered spring tied to local legend.
-These sites provide a powerful cultural connection to the legacy of Mongolia’s most iconic leader We overnight in a local ger (aka yurt) camp, enjoying a hot meal and a well-earned rest Driving time: Approx. 3-4 hours (130 km / 80 mi, distance varies slightly with road conditions) Accommodation: Ger overnight, Fully supported ger camp
+Travelling by vehicle, we journey to Gurvan Nuur in Dadal sum.
+Visits include Deluun Boldog, believed to be Genghis Khan’s birthplace, and Khashuu Bulag, a revered spring tied to local legend.
+The day offers a powerful cultural connection to Mongolia’s past.
+We overnight in a local ger (aka yurt) camp, enjoying a hot meal and a well-earned rest Driving time and distance will vary slightly with road conditions) Accommodation: Ger overnight, Fully supported ger camp

 Meals: B,L,D